craigsapp/humlib/README.md

 C4      2.2     12      6
 </pre>
 </td></tr></table>

+# Writing your own command-line tools with Humlib:

 If you are using the humlib project directory to compile your own programs (or this test program), place them into the [cli](https://github.com/craigsapp/humlib/blob/master/cli)